Skip to content

 Here are a few examples of high-tech assistive technology:

-This includes devices and systems that allow individuals to control and automate various aspects of their home environment, such as lighting, temperature, and security, using a smartphone or other device.
+• Smart home tools: This includes all those in-home high-tech devices and systems that allow people to control and automate their home environment, like lighting, temperature, and security, using a smartphone or voice activation.
+As our homes get smarter, these tools are more daily tech, which students in special education programs should learn to use.

-Overall, high-tech assistive technology can provide very advanced or specialized support to individuals with disabilities, and can help them more fully participate in their daily lives and activities.
+Overall, high-tech assistive technology can provide very advanced or specialized support to individuals with disabilities, and they can help them more fully participate in their daily lives and activities.
 However, these tools often require significant investment and may require specialized training or technical expertise to use.
+As school systems work to provide a meaningful free appropriate public education to students receiving special education services, assistive technologies are key.
+Incorporating these high-tech devices into the classroom.

 How to Implement AT Tools for Students with Disabilities